ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>We approach 2025,UI/UX design is set to push boundaries indeed further, incorporating advanced technology with mortal — centered…</blockquote>

 <h3>4.
-Top 8 Mobile App UI/UX Design Trends in 2024 - <a href="https://medium.com/@appdesign360/top-8-mobile-app-ui-ux-design-trends-in-2024-bfc201b5a041" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why Adobe XD Couldn’t Compete Against Figma? - <a href="https://medium.com/@kumarisakshi9595/why-adobe-xd-couldnt-compete-against-figma-4d1759665cf4" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `App Design 360`**
+✍️ **posted by `Kumarisakshi`**

-<blockquote>The world of mobile apps UX/UI design is constantly evolving.
-This is due to advancements in technology, search to provide seamless user…</blockquote>
+<blockquote>Adobe XD and Figma are two of the most popular UI/UX design tools in the market today, each with its own set of strengths and weaknesses…</blockquote>

 <h3>5.
 Top UI/UX Design Trends to Watch in 2025 - <a href="https://medium.com/@design-studio/top-ui-ux-design-trends-to-watch-in-2025-75d46042cb07" target="_blank" rel="noopener noreferrer">link</a></h3>